turkanis/Waterfront/README.txt

 A. The class simple_map, in the namespace waterfront, defines a map implemented using a dynamically allocated array.
-If m is an instance of simple map, a and b are horizontal and vertical coordinates within m, and b is a bool, the value of m[a][b] can be set using the expression
+If m is an instance of simple map, a and b are horizontal and vertical coordinates within m, and c is a bool, the value of m[a][b] can be set using the expression

-    m[a][b] = b
+    m[a][b] = c

 B. The class ball implements a map whose land mass consists of all the cells within a certain distance of a specified point.
 This class is provided as a